info443-wi22/443-atom/README.md

 <br>

 ## System Improvement
 Our final step in our overall system analysis for the Atom application was making various changes to the code, ranging from smaller refactoring steps to more significant changes in class relationships.
 But since we don't have the access of testing file and there are some errors occur as we install and run tester command, we are not able to verify the execution of our changes.

 <br>

 1. Refactored the `Package` class in `package.js` and `ThemePackage` class in `theme-package.js` to refer to a new abstract class called `AbstractPackage` in `abstract-package.js`.
 As the `ThemePackage`, which extended the `Package` class, did not modify the constructor we added the constructor from the `Package` to our new `AbstractPackage`.
-Similarly, we moved the methods from the `Package` class that were not overriden by the `ThemePackage` into the `AbstractPackage` without any further modifications.
-For the methods that were overriden by the `ThemePackage` (`getType()`, `getStyleSheetPriority()`, `enable()`, `disable()`, `preload()`, `finishloading()`, `load()`, and `activate()`), we added the outlines for the methods to our `AbstractPackage` class.
-These methods were then overriden in the `Package` and `ThemePackage` classes which extended the `AbstractClass` to implement their own unique versions of these methods.
-This was done in order for the classes to be inline with the <i>Liskov Substitution Principle</i>, as mentioned previousely.
-The change increases the substitutability of the classes when they are used and more accurately reflects the nature of the class
+Similarly, we moved the methods from the `Package` class that were not overrode by the `ThemePackage` into the `AbstractPackage` without any further modifications.
+For the methods that were overrode by the `ThemePackage` (`getType()`, `getStyleSheetPriority()`, `enable()`, `disable()`, `preload()`, `finishloading()`, `load()`, and `activate()`), we added the outlines for the methods to our `AbstractPackage` class.
+These methods were then overrode in the `Package` and `ThemePackage` classes which extended the `AbstractClass` to implement their own unique versions of these methods.
+This was done in order for the classes to be inline with the <i>Liskov Substitution Principle</i>, as mentioned previously.
+The change increases the substitutability of the classes when they are used and more accurately reflects the nature of the class.
 2. With [Martin's definitions of refactoring steps](https://refactoring.com/catalog/) in mind, we addressed the issue mentioned in the <i>Model in Code Principle</i> portion of the architecture assessment with the `measure()` function in the `Package` and `ThemePackage` classes.
 After looking deeper into the code to gain a better understanding of what exactly the function is measuring, we renamed the function to be `measureLoadTime()` as the function measures the amount of time a certain task takes to complete.
 We then changed the code utilizing this function in `theme-package.js`, `package.js`, and our new `abstract-package.js` to reflect the new change.

-3. Martins's "Clean Code" discusses how code does not need comments in order to be readable, in fact there are many times when developers leave comments on code that are completely uncessary for readability.
-The developers of Atom were no exception to this, we were able to identify and remove a variety of different comments that were unecessary.
+3. Martins's "Clean Code" discusses how code does not need comments in order to be readable, in fact there are many times when developers leave comments on code that are completely unnecessary for readability.
+The developers of Atom were no exception to this, we were able to identify and remove a variety of different comments that were unnecessary.

     <strong>3a.</strong> In `command-registry.js` there were commented out lines of code consisting of type declarations for `Listener` and `CommandDescriptor` on lines 148-152, 427-430, and 458-461 that had not been removed.
 Although this may seem to be a small change, unused lines of code have no place in a production application environment.
 For a developer who is first trying to read through this code, these commented out functions could be confusing and make reading through the file more difficult.

     <strong>3b.</strong> The second type of comments that we removed were redundant comments, there were quite a few of these in the Atom source code.
-These were likely created because it is open source and therefore writtent by a variety of people with different coding styles, so some methods had comments and some didn't.
+These were likely created because it is open source and therefore written by a variety of people with different coding styles, so some methods had comments and some didn't.
 We were able to remove redundant comments on lines 1226, 1255, 1349, and 1658 of `text-editor.js` and line 34 of `config-file.js`.

 <br>

-These changes can be viewed in [our fork](https://github.com/choijos/atom) of the Atom github repository.
+These changes can be viewed in [our fork](https://github.com/choijos/atom) of the Atom GitHub repository.
 Overall, we believe that these changes and report as a whole fall in line with the various principles, architectural guidelines, and patterns presented in this course.
-We also believe that this process of analyzing the Atom application code and writing a report has helped us gain a deeper appreciation and understanding of software architecture as a whole.
+We also believe that this process of analyzing the Atom application code and writing a report helped us gain a deeper appreciation and understanding of software architecture as a whole.

 <br>